elementor/hello-theme/README.md

 Elementor Hello Theme is a vanilla base theme, allowing you to build your Elementor website on excellent foundations.
 This theme resets the WordPress environment, and optimises it for Elementor.

+## Installation ##

+1. In your admin panel, go to Appearance > Themes and click the 'Add New' button.
+2. Type in 'Elementor Hello' in the search form, and hit the 'Enter' key on your keyboard.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Navigate to Elementor and start building your site.

 ## Should I modify this theme? ##

 Most users won't need to edit the files for this theme.
-If you wish to customize the appearance of your site, simply use **Elementor!**.
+If you wish to customize the appearance of your site, simply use **Elementor**.
 However, if you have a particular need to adapt this theme, please read on.

 ### Hooks ###
 Certain settings can be prevented from loading, by adding the following code to your child-theme's `functions.php`:

-`add_filter( 'choose-from-the-list-below', '__return_false' );`

 ```php
 add_filter( 'elementor_hello_theme_load_textdomain', '__return_false' ); // Load the theme's textdomain